Delhi–Faridabad Skyway

 Delhi Faridabad Skyway (D F Skyway) is a 4.4 km long, 6-lane wide elevated highway that connects Delhi with Faridabad, a prominent city in National Capital Region.
 It was inaugurated on 29 November 2010.
 The project was undertaken by concessionaire "Badarpur Faridabad Tollway Limited", a subsidiary of Hindustan Construction Company Limited.
-The highway begins at Badarpur, Delhi and ends at Sector 37, Faridabad, Haryana.
+The highway begins at Badarpur, Delhi near DDA Flats Badarpur and ends at Sector 37, Faridabad, Haryana near Sarai Metro station.

-It is a part of NHAI's North-South corridor, National Highway 44, which connects Srinagar to Kanyakumari.
+It is a part of NHAI's North–south corridor, National Highway 44, which connects Srinagar to Kanyakumari.

 Exits

 The following table lists the exits in Faridabad and Delhi.

 Toll Charges

 The following table lists the past and current toll charges: